James Long Company

 NY, NY: Cambridge University Press.]

-- Complements EEG, IBI, and other analysis system products
+- Complements EEG, IBI, and other analysis system

 - Use the code files you create with the Video Coding

-System to select epochs to be analyzed by the EEG Analysis System.
+System to select epochs to be analyzed by the EEG Analysis

-- View physiology from other systems synchronized with
+- View physiology from other systems

-a VCR, and a TV monitor
+- Requires a PC, DVD, and a TV

-- Video Coding System software (specify US or European VCRs)
+- Video Coding System software

-- PC-VITC/RG1: PC compatible VITC reader/generator board
+- VITC reader/generator

 - Laboratory Interface Box to synchronize physiology data acquisition